 In 2017 The county floated a Limited Winery Ordinance but tabled it because of likely pushback.
 With the county approving one new winery a month, developing a fast-track method of administrative winery approvals didn't seem like a good idea.
 The specs were even further above the existing median Napa winery than the Small Family Winery.

 Actually, the County already has a Small Winery definition on the books for old existing wineries.
 It would seem a reasonable template to fit the needs of “Save the Family Farm” petitioners, with the removal of the word “existing”.
 It prohibits tours and tastings, a deal breaker for the Committee I'm sure.
-But it is worth noting that Screaming Eagle is in compliance with this definition - 20,000 gal/yr, no tours, tastings or events.
+But it is worth noting that Screaming Eagle, Coglin, Scarecrow and other very pricey Napa cult wines are all in compliance with this definition - >20,000 gal/yr, no tours, tastings or events.
 It is possible for a small winemaker to be successful based on the quality of the wine rather than the quantity of the experiences.

 In 2014, the first year of doing this website, I proposed a series of solutions attempting to stall the urbanization of the county.
 One was a "true" family winery ordinance of my own.
 The overriding considerations were that such small wineries have minimal impacts and that they not be expandable - that they are meant to allow a proof of concept for budding winemakers and an authentic tasting experience for a limited number of aficionados.
 If the wine maker wishes to expand, it is time to move additional production and visitation out of the hills.
 The most important aspect of the proposal was that the permit is given to the owner of the land.
 If the owner left the land, the permit ended.
 And that it be the only type of winery allowed in the watersheds going forward, so that these permits are not simply a cheap and easy way to start a large event center project.
 Protecting the watersheds from corporate and plutocratic overdevelopment is the goal.
 And prohibiting tourism development of the watersheds means that the properties that are available are less expensive for small family farms.
 It is a workable proposal for just the vintners that are coming forward now.